EIN 31-1627155

 Program areas at ESP

-Exhibits: in 2022 esphs presented a mix of history exhibits and contemporary exhibits focusing on contemporary u.s. prison policy, as well as sixteen art installations.
+Exhibits: esphs presents a mix of history and contemporary exhibits focusing on u.s. prison policy.
 Installations include "the voices of Eastern State audio tour," featuring the voices of 35 people who lived and worked in the prison.
 Smaller exhibits include al capone's cell, which portrays capone's unusual treatment during his incarceration here, and a restored cell from the 1830s.
 An exhibit on jewish life adjoins the Penitentiary synagogue, and 23 inmate painted murals are interpreted in the catholic chaplain's office. "prisons today: questions in the age of mass incarceration, and "the big graph" invite reflection on contemporary us prison policy, and connections between the past, the present, and visitors' hopes for the future.
-An ambitious new artist installation, "dlp mirror" (mark menjivar) was added to the death row cellblock, opened for the first time, in 2022.
-It brought the number of artist installations to 16.
-Others include " "deadly weapons" (linda bond) and transient room (ann reichlin), "photo requests from solitary" (solitary watch's jean casella, jeanne oleson and laurie jo reynolds) "doris jean" (rachel livedalen); "apokaluptein:16389067 ii" (jesse krimes'), "chorus" (jess perlitz); "specimen" (greg cowper); "beware the lily law"( michelle handelman); "gtmo" (william cromar); "identity control" (tyler held); "a climber's guide to Eastern State Penitentiary" (alexander rosenberg); and "#blackgirlhood" (dehanza rogers).
+In 2022, a new ambitious artist installation, "dlp mirror" (mark menjivar) was added to the death row cellblock.
+Other art installations include " "deadly weapons" (linda bond) and transient room (ann reichlin), "photo requests from solitary" (solitary watch's jean casella, jeanne oleson and laurie jo reynolds) "doris jean" (rachel livedalen); "apokaluptein:16389067 ii" (jesse krimes'), "chorus" (jess perlitz); "specimen" (greg cowper); "beware the lily law"( michelle handelman); "gtmo" (william cromar); "identity control" (tyler held); "a climber's guide to Eastern State Penitentiary" (alexander rosenberg); and "#blackgirlhood" (dehanza rogers).

 Merchandise sales and genealogy fees